 - What percent of your total credit card limits do your credit card balances represent?

 Also, it is a good idea to review your credit report regularly.
-Since you can get 1 free credit report per year from each of the 3 credit agencies (Equifax, Experian, and TransUnion), you can stack your request 4 months apart and be able to review your credit report year round.
+Since you can get one free credit report per year from each of the three credit agencies (Equifax, Experian, and TransUnion), you can stack your request 4 months apart and be able to review your credit report year-round.
 Personally, I use AnnualCreditReport.com since it provides you with completely free reports.